sassoftware/sasoptpy/doc/guide/models.rst

    m.include(y)
    print(m)

-A constraint can be dropped using the :meth:`Model.drop_constraint` method.
+You can drop a constraint by using the :meth:`Model.drop_constraint` method.
-Similarly, a set of constraints can be dropped using the :meth:`Model.drop_constraints`.
+Similarly, you can drop a set of constraints by using the :meth:`Model.drop_constraints` method.

 .. ipython:: python